respoke/docs/src/client/ios/getting-started.md

     #import "RespokeDirectConnection.h"
     #import "RespokeEndpoint.h"
     #import "RespokeGroup.h"

-    public class Main implements RespokeClient.Listener, RespokeGroup.Listener, RespokeEndpoint.Listener {
-        public RespokeClient client;

-        public Main() {
-            // Create an instance of the Respoke client client = Respoke.sharedInstance().createClient(this);
+    // Create an instance of the Respoke client RespokeClient client = [[Respoke sharedInstance] createClient];
-            client.setListener(this);

-            // App ID from the Respoke Dashboard for your App String appId = "c10a2075-3f3d-466f-82f9-d2285e64c5d4";
+    // App ID from the Respoke Dashboard for your App NSString *appId = @"c10a2075-3f3d-466f-82f9-d2285e64c5d4";

-            // The unique username identifying the user String endpointId = "spock@enterprise.com";
+    // The unique username identifying the user NSString *endpointId = @"spock@enterprise.com";

-            // Execute some signin event, then connect to Respoke with client.connect(endpointId, appId, true, null, this.getApplicationContext(), new RespokeClient.ConnectCompletionListener() {
+    // Execute some signin event, then connect to Respoke with [sharedRespokeClient connectWithEndpointID:sendpointId appID:appId
-                @Override
+                         reconnect:YES initialPresence:nil
+                         errorHandler:^(NSString *errorMessage) {
+        [self showError:errorMessage];
+    }];

+    // "connect" event fired after successful connection to Respoke
+    - (void) onConnect: (RespokeClient*) client
-                public void onError(String errorMessage) {
+    {
-                    Log.d("MainActivity", errorMessage);
+        NSLog(@"Connected to Respoke!");
     }
-            });
-        }

-        // RespokeClientListener methods
-        // "connect" event fired after successful connection to Respoke public void onConnect(RespokeClient client) {
-            Log.d("MainActivity", "Connected to Respoke!");
-        }
-    }

-Run your application, you should see it successfully connect to Respoke by looking at the LogCat output of your device/emulator:

-    02-23 19:14:59.560  10584-10584/com.digium.respokedemo D/MainActivity﹕ Connected to Respoke!
+That's it!
+Now we're ready to start using all Respoke has to offer.